coala/coala/docs/Developers/Git_Basics.rst

     $ git clean

 The ``git clean`` command removes untracked files from your working directory.
-This is really more of a convenience command, since it’s trivial to see which files are untracked with git status and remove them manually.
+This is really more of a convenience command since it’s trivial to see which files are untracked with git status and remove them manually.
 Like an ordinary rm command, ``git clean`` is not undoable, so make sure you really want to delete the untracked files before you run it.